-Although the statue of Lincoln may be more iconic, the French drain changed the way that we irrigate and drain water.
+Although the Lincoln Memorial may be more iconic, the French drain changed the way that we irrigate and drain water.
 The French drain is a concealed drain with many uses and variations.
-All of which we’ll learn about.

 How Does A French Drain Work?

-French drains were created as a way to drain yards and gardens.
-The pipe itself is hidden under the ground and covered with rocks.
-It is pierced with holes to allow water from the surface to seep down and enter the pipe.
+French drains help drain yards and gardens.
+The pipe is hidden underground and covered with rocks.
+It is pierced with holes so water from the surface can seep down and enter the pipe.

-The water then follows the path through the pipe and works just like any other pipe.
-It’s important that the rocks allow water to travel underneath without becoming a hazard for those walking above.
+The water follows the path through the pipe and works like any other pipe.
+The rocks must allow the water to flow underneath without becoming a hazard to the ground above.

-The purpose of the French drain is to safely transport water that might build up and loosen foundations.
-Or, as a way to transport water overflowing from septic tanks/to septic tanks.
-Or one of many other purposes.
-This is why there are so many variations.
+The purpose of the French drain is to move water that might build up and loosen foundations.
+It also helps remove overflowing water from septic tanks.

 How To Build A French Drain